pridapablo/ITESM-FN-TC2037/10_HW/Activity-3.1.md

    1. **Basis:**: $b \in L$
    2. **Recursive step:** If $u \in L$ then $aau \in L$ and $bu \in L$.
-   3. **Closure:** A string $u \in L$ only if it can be obtained from the basis using a finite number of applications of the recursive step.
+   3. **Closure:** A string $u \in L$ only if it can be obtained from the basis using a finite number of applications of the recursive step, and it contains at least one $b$ and has an even number of $a$’s before the first $b$.

 <br>